Tuesday, 31 December 2024

 Once Old Spoons had been set in motion, we were able to refind it again and he even got shots

-An ortolan bunting earlier
+An ortolan bunting, yesterday

 The excitement wasn't over as barely had I reached home but Old Spoons was on the blower babbling about an untagged juvenile white-tailed eagle over his gaff and heading my way.
 A quick sprint to the Majik Patio (tm) and hey presto - there it was!
 Huzzah!
 Reckon its prob OK to tick this wan for the patch hey?